ironhack-labs/lab-mongoose-movies/README.md

 - Create a route.
 - Create a view file (and a folder for all your `movies` view files).
 - Use a database query to retrieve all the movies in your database and render the view.
-- Use a `forEach` loop to display all your movies on that page
+- Use a `#each` loop to display all your movies on that page.
 - Add a link to the page you just created on the home page so the user can navigate to it.

 ## Iteration #9: The Movie Details Page